 The coursework element will encourage students to research and conduct independent study of an element within the in-depth unit.
-The responsibility will be on the students to develop their interpretation skills and their written skills to answer complex historical questions with guidance from the teacher.
+The responsibility will be on the students to develop their interpretation skills and their written skills to answer an historical question on significance.
 This is perfect preparation for the skills required at IB, A level and for future university study.

 Examination Length of Exam Weighting

 Paper 1 2 hours 40%

-Students will be required to answer three questions, two on the core 20th Century content and
+Students will be requi red to answer three questions, tw o on the core 20th Century content and

-one on the depth study (China 1945-89).
-They will choo ose the questions they want to answer
+one on the depth stud ly (China 1945-89).
+They will choos se the questions they want to answer

 from a selection.

 Paper 2 2 hours 33%

 Students answer a series of questions on one prescribed core topic.
-They will use historical sources to answer these questions.
+They will use historical

+sources to answer the se questions.

-Coursework (minimum 1,500 words) 27%
+Coursework (maximum 2000 words) 27%

-Students will produce t wo pieces of coursework based on the depth study they have looked at.
+Students will produce one piece of coursework based on the depth study they have looked at.

 This requires a large amount of personal study and self-motivation.
-The depth study is based on Communist China 1945-1989.
+The depth study is based

+on Communist China 1945-1989.